 You’ll find this information in your tenancy agreement, which you will have received and signed when you made the booking.
 The deadline for the first instalment of rent also depends on the date the booking was made, but will be mentioned in the contract.
-Alternatively, you can find the details of your payment plan by logging into your account on the landlord portal here.
+Alternatively, you can find the details of your payment plan by logging into your account on the residents portal.

 How much is the rent?